bhnuka/nyc-disparity-mapper/README.md

 The overlays selected for this map are designed to illuminate specific aspects of systemic inequality in New York City.
 Each overlay provides context for understanding the historical and contemporary factors shaping the city's disparities:

 1. **Redlining**:
-   - Visualizes the historical redlining maps created by the Home Owners' Loan Corporation (HOLC).
+   - Visualises the historical redlining maps created by the Home Owners' Loan Corporation (HOLC).
    - Highlights neighborhoods historically denied mortgage access due to racial composition, which has led to persistent economic and social inequalities.

 2. **Black Stopped Rate**:
    - Represents the percentage of police stops involving Black individuals within each precinct.
-   - Highlights the racial bias in policing practices, particularly in marginalized communities.
+   - Highlights the racial bias in policing practices, particularly in marginalised communities.

 3. **Median Income**:
    - Shows neighborhoods based on income levels, with darker areas representing higher-income households.